ThomasKur/WPNinjas_Sentinel/LogicApps/Extend/DeviceInfo/Readme.md

 # Extend Device Info

-The following LogicApp creates a new custom table with valuabel infomration about devices withtin the environment.
+The following LogicApp creates a new custom table with valuabel information about devices withtin the environment.
 The deployment consits of two steps:

 1. Creating Azure resources (Logic App and Connector)
 2. Grant permission to Managed Identity of the Logic App.